cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/jupyter-screen.png'>
 </div>

-## Transferring Files From Your Instance ##
+## Submission: Transferring Files From Your Instance To Your Computer ##
-Once you are done with your assignments, run the submission script in assignment one.
-This will create a zip file called assignment1.zip containing the files you need to upload to canvas.
-I.e., if you're not in the assignment1 directory already, CD into it by running
+Once you are done with your assignments, run the submission script in your assignment folder.
+For assignment1, this will create a zip file called assignment1.zip containing the files you need to upload to Canvas.
+If you're not in the assignment1 directory already, CD into it by running

 ```
 cd assignment1